jcblaisecruz02/Tagalog-BERT/README.md

 # BERT/ULMFiT Filipino
-This repository contains data and pretrained models for the paper **Evaluating Language Model Finetuning Techniques for Low-resource Languages**.
+This repository contains code, data and pretrained models for the paper **Evaluating Language Model Finetuning Techniques for Low-resource Languages**.

 If you use any of our models or found or work useful, please cite appropriately:
 ```